francescor/wirego/README.md

 # wirego

-`wirego` is a simple script to manage your laptop many Wireguard profiles
+`wirego` is a simple script to manage your many Wireguard profiles

 ## Installation